johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-08-27-using-azd-for-faster-incremental-azure-static-web-app-deployments-in-github-actions/index.md

 The change above allows us to use `azd` deployments targeted at existing resource groups.
 The default mode of operation for `azd` deployments is deploying a resource group to a subscription.
 We are seeking to [deploy to an existing resource group](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/resource-group-scoped-deployments).

 Now, strictly speaking, this isn't necessary for speeding up deployments with `azd`.
 But if you're not one for creating a resource group per deployment (as I am not), then this is a good idea.
-This kind of deployment requires less permissions and may well better align with your organisation's security posture.
+This kind of deployment requires less permissions and aligns with the principle of least privilege.

 We'll need to opt into using this feature with `azd` later on in the pipeline; at present resource group scoped deployments are considered "alpha".